dmlc/xgboost/guide/README.md

 ```
 Besides strings, rabit also allows to broadcast constant size array and vectors.

 The counterpart in python can be found in [broadcast.py](broadcast.py).
-Here is a snippet so that you can get a better sense of how simple is to use the wrapper:
+Here is a snippet so that you can get a better sense of how simple is to the python library:

 ```python
 import rabit